IRekik/the-place/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE_EN.md](LICENSE_EN.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE_EN.txt](LICENSE_EN.txt) file for details.